-- (b) (5) For each cluster, use the estimated parameters of the model to find the probability that a member of the cluster has engaged in at least one form of cheating.
+- 3. Fit a latent class model with two classes or clusters. - (a) (3) For each class, what are the probabilities of each form of cheating?
+What is the probability of each class?
+(Again, use a table or graph.) - (b) (4) For each cluster, use the estimated parameters of the model to find the probability that a member of the cluster has engaged in at least one form of cheating.
 Hint: It may be easier to first find the probability that they have not cheated at all. - (c) (5) For each cluster, find the conditional probability that a member of the cluster who has engaged in at least one sort of cheating has engaged in multiple forms of cheating.
 Again, use the estimated parameters of the model, not a new model.
-Hint: It may be easier to first find the probability that someone has cheated exactly once. - (d) (5) Describe, in words, how the two classes differ from each other. - 3.
-Conditioning - (a) (5) Find the probability (according to the model) that a random student has committed fraud. - (b) (10) Suppose we know that a student has lied to get out of an exam, but not whether they have engaged in any other form of cheating.
-Find the conditional probabilities of the student being each class.
-Hint: Bayes's rule. - (c) (10) Find the probability (according to the model) that a student who has lied to get out of an exam has also committed fraud.
-Hint: Bayes's rule, and the law of total probability. - (d) (5) Your answer for 3c should be several times larger than your answer for 3a.
-Explain how this is compatible with the fact that for both classes of student, lying to get out of exams is statistically independent of fraud. - 4.
-Cross-validation will continue until morale improves Use five-fold crossvalidation of the log-likelihood to pick the number of clusters.
-Hint: §19.4.4 of the textbook, but remember the observables here are binary, so Gaussian distributions won't work. - (a) (5) Show, in math, how to calculate the probability that a latent class model assigns to a single observation. - (b) (5) Provide comments for the following function, explaining the overall purpose of the function, what all the inputs are, what the output(s) are, how it relates to the math you just did in the previous part, and what each piece of the code does.
+Hint: It may be easier to first find the probability that someone has cheated exactly once. - (d) (8) Describe, in words, how the two classes differ from each other.
+Justify your description by referring to your numerical results. - 4.
+Conditioning - (a) (3) Find the probability (according to the model) that a random student has committed fraud. - (b) (7) Suppose we know that a student has lied to get out of an exam, but not whether they have engaged in any other form of cheating.
+Find the conditional probabilities of the student being in each class.
+Hint: Bayes's rule. - (c) (7) Find the probability (according to the model) that a student who has lied to get out of an exam has also committed fraud.
+Hint: Bayes's rule, and the law of total probability. - (d) (7) Your answer for 4c should be several times larger than your answer for 4a.
+Explain how this is compatible with the fact that for both classes of student, lying to get out of exams is statistically independent of fraud. - 5.
+Cross-validation will continue until morale improves We will use five-fold cross-validation of the log-likelihood to pick the number of clusters.
+Hint: §19.4.4 of Advanced Data Analysis from an Elementary Point of View, but remember that the features here are binary, so Gaussian distributions won't work. - (a) (5) Show, in math, how to calculate the probability that a latent class model assigns to an particular data point. - (b) (5) Provide comments for the following function, explaining the overall purpose of the function, what all the inputs are, what the output(s) are, how it relates to the math you just did in the previous part, and what each piece of the code does.

 '''

-dmultbinarymix <- function(x, model, offset=1, log=FALSE) {
+dmultbinarymix <- function(x, model, offset = 1, log = FALSE) {

-x <- x-offset
+x <- x - offset

-prob.matrix <- sapply(model$probs, function(mat) { mat[,2] })
+prob.matrix <- sapply(model$probs, function(mat) {

+mat[, 2]

+})

 if (is.null(dim(prob.matrix))) {

-prob.matrix <- array(prob.matrix, dim=c(1,length(prob.matrix)))
+prob.matrix <- array(prob.matrix, dim = c(1, length(prob.matrix)))

 }

+class.probs <- model$P

+class.cond.prob <- function(x, c) {

+class.probs[c] prod((prob.matrix[c, ]x) ((1 - prob.matrix[c, ])(1 -

+x)))

+}

+one.point.prob <- function(x) {

+summands <- sapply(1:length(class.probs), class.cond.prob, x = x)

+return(sum(summands))

+}

+probs <- apply(x, 1, one.point.prob)

+if (log) {

+return(log(probs))

+} else {

+return(probs)

+}

+}

+'''